trailblazer/trailblazer.github.io/gems/cells/index.md

 # Cells

-Out of the frustration with Rails' view layer, its lack of encapsulation and the mess coming with partials and helpers both accessing global state, the [Cells](https://github.com/apotonick/cells) gem emerged.
+Out of the frustration with Rails' view layer, its lack of encapsulation and the convoluted code resulting from partials and helpers both accessing global state, the [Cells](https://github.com/apotonick/cells) gem emerged.

 The cells gem is completely stand-alone and can be used without Trailblazer.